ECCC-MSC/open-data/docs/msc-geomet/web-services_en.md

 ## OGC API - Features

-The [OGC API - Features](https://github.com/opengeospatial/WFS_FES) (WFS 3) provides a specification to querying geospatial data on the web.
+The [OGC API - Features](https://ogcapi.ogc.org/features/) (OAFeat) provides a specification to querying geospatial data on the web.
 The service operates over HTTPS and requests are made via HTTPS GET requests.
 No HTTPS authentication is required.

 ### Service endpoints